cloudogu/gitops-playground/README.md

   * http://localhost:9095 (k3d)
   * `scripts/get-remote-url kube-prometheus-stack-grafana monitoring` (remote k8s)

-Applications deployed with Argo CD now will alert via email to mailhog if for example the sync status failed.
 Grafana can be used to query and visualize metrics via prometheus.
 Prometheus is not exposed by default.

+In addition, argocd-notifications is set up.
+Applications deployed with Argo CD now will alert via email to mailhog the sync status failed, for example.

+**Note that this only works with Argo CD so far**

 ### Argo CD UI